-Mixture of Housing Types and Affordability - This application requests changing the existing zoning plan for Phase 2 of the Project from a mix of residential unit types to multi-family, but

-Phase 1 of the Project already includes fourteen (14) single-family detached and twenty-two (22) townhome dwellings, so the Project, as amended. would contain three (3) different housing types.
+Mixture of Housing Types and Affordability - This application requests changing the existing zoning plan for Phase 2 of the Project from a mix of residential unit types to multi-family, but Phase 1 of the Project already includes fourteen (14) single-family detached and twenty-two (22) townhome dwellings, so the Project, as amended, would contain three (3) different housing types.
 The Project abuts Deerwood, which comprises seventy-five (75) single-family detached dwellings.
-In fact, within a 1⁄2 mile radius of the project every housing type can be found, from townhomes and condominiums to single-family and mobile home.
+Many townhome, condominium, and other residential types are located within Hollymead Town Center.
 The Comprehensive Regional Housing Study and Needs Assessment published by The Central Virginia Regional Housing Partnership of the Thomas Jefferson Planning District Commission reports that only three percent (3%) of the land in Albemarle County is zoned for multifamily housing, while ninety-five percent (95%) is zoned for single-family housing (Table 14.
 Residential Zoning by Jurisdiction, 2018).
 The report goes on to explain that "(u)nder the goal of protecting single-family neighborhoods, such zoning restricts the opportunities for multi-family housing and increases multi-family land prices" (Id., p.
 61).
 Areas around Centers are often designated for Urban Density.
 The Comprehensive Plan guides residential use for the Property, which is designated as Urban Density Residential, to be 6.01-34 DUA, which can be achieved with the proposed multi-family development.

-Affordable Housing: The project as proposed will provide up to 71 affordable units (20%) across both phases.
-The current Phase 1 has already provided six (6) units, and Phase 2 will provide up to an additional 65 units.
-The existing approved plan would provide only 29 affordable units in Phase 2, so approval of this amendment yields significantly more affordable units.
-"Affordable" rental housing under County policy means that rent, plus estimated utility costs defined by Virginia Housing, together cost no more than 30% of the income of a household making up to 80% of the area median income for a period of ten (10) years.
-This amendment offers 20% affordable units for a period of 15 years.
+Affordable Housing: The project as proposed will provide 54 affordable units (15%) across both phases.
+The current Phase 1 has already provided six (6) units, and Phase 2 will provide up to an additional 49 units.
+The existing approved plan would provide only 29 affordable units, so approval of this amendment yields 20 more affordable units.
+"Affordable" rental housing under County policy means that rent, less estimated utility costs defined by Virginia Housing, costs no more than 30% of the income of a household making up to 80% of the area median income for a period of ten (10) years.